 WHAT ARE THE RISKS OF HAVING A PICC PLACED?

-- The health care team may take several tries to place the PICC.
+- The health care team may have to try more than once to place the PICC.
 In some cases, the PICC cannot be properly positioned and a different therapy will be needed.

 - There is a small risk for infection.
 The longer the PICC is in place, the greater the risk.